Jacksonville

 Board Members

-Megan Kilis, President
+Megan Kilis: President

-Megan Kilis was born in Jacksonville and raised in New Orleans & Houston— sheis a dedicated community leader, wife, mother of two, and co-founder of Jacksonville Mom, a resource that has connected and supported families in Northeast Florida since 2012.
+Megan Kilis was born in Jacksonville and raised in New Orleans & Houston— she is a dedicated community leader, wife, mother of two, and co-founder of Jacksonville Mom, a resource that has connected and supported families in Northeast Florida since 2012.
 With a passion for fostering meaningful relationships and creating impactful programs, Megan brings her expertise in communication, event planning, and philanthropy to her role on the National Charity League board.
 A Jacksonville native with deep ties to the area, Megan is committed to empowering mothers and daughters to serve together and make a positive difference in their communities.

-Ashley Smith, President Elect
+Ashley Smith: President Elect

-Melanie Sembach, Secretary
+Melanie Sembach: Secretary

 Melanie Sembach has called Jacksonville home for 15 years.
 Married to her college sweetheart and a proud mom of three, she serves as lead Clinical Audiologist at the Naval Medical Readiness and Training Center, supporting the health and readiness of service members and their families.
 Passionate about service and connection, Melanie is active in her community and especially dedicated to empowering mothers and daughters to build relationships and make a positive impact through the National Charity League.

-Stacey Gerhardt, Vice President of Communications
+Stacey Gerhardt: Vice President Communications

 Born and raised in Hickory, North Carolina, Stacey has called Florida home for the past 18 years.
-With a 25-year career in nursing, including six years of service as a U.S. Army nurse with deployments to Kosovo and Iraq, she brings both dedication and resilience to everything she does.
+With a 26-year career in nursing, including six years of service as a U.S. Army nurse with deployments to Kosovo and Iraq, she brings both dedication and resilience to everything she does.

-Erica Maron, Vice President of Ticktockers
+Jean Ross: Vice President Ticktockers